 The point is, that calling a member of ISIS mentally ill is probably not a fair description in the current time we live.
 And, although there have been instances of independent Muslims taking it upon themselves to attack people, they are usually working with other like-minded and deluded evil dickheads.

-Also, what Darren Osborne did was retaliation to this ever more frequent attacks.
+Also, what Darren Osborne did was retaliation against these ever more frequent attacks.
 It was stupid, it was evil, it was counter-productive, it was wrong, it was perpetrated against Muslims who are probably peaceful members of the community.
 But, as well as Osborne’s personal demons, it was a result of two things – the atrocities that have been committed by Muslims in the past fifteen years or so and the rise of the far right.
 Any rational human tends to agree with the latter being a bad and scary thing which needs to be stopped; but it is the former that is (yet again) being ignored here for fear of coming across as Islamophobic.

 And sure, perhaps these terrorists are interpreting the Quran incorrectly.
 But, they are doing these horrific things because they are Muslim.
 Not because they’re poor; not because they’re unemployed; not because they’re immigrants.
 Whoever is right or wrong about what this imaginary God is telling them through a 1000+ year old book, the fact that so many Muslims are interpreting it in this way has to be acknowledged and it has to tackled, just as the rising fascism does.